rokka-io/rokka-site/source/_references/render.md

 ## Render an image through a stack

 The recommended way to render images is through [stacks](stacks.html).
-Using a stack, the rendering instructions are stored centrally and the result can be cached:
+Using a stack, the rendering instructions are stored centrally and the result can be cached.
+For __hash__ you can use either the full hash or the short_hash returned by the API.

 ```language-bash
 curl -X GET 'https://{organization}.rokka.io/{stack-name}/{hash}.{format}'